-Web hosting services (hosting providers) provide space on a web server, where you store your website files.
+Web hosting services (hosting providers) provide space on a web server, which is a special type of computer where you store your website files.
 This makes your website accessible to visitors via the internet.
+You are essentially renting space on the web server, and you pay your hosting provider a monthly or annual rate, which can be set to automatic billing to ensure your website doesn’t go down.

 But hosting rates vary, and so do the services and features they offer.
 How do you know which hosting provider to choose, and what type of web hosting package do you need?
 Are there any specific features you should look for when choosing a hosting provider?